mmshahria/GlassboardTech-API-Reference/Deals/GET List deals.md

 * <strong> estimatedCloseCount </strong> `number` <br> Use case undefined.

 <strong>page</strong> `number`

-The total number of page.
+The number of page returned for the API call.
+This attribute can be used as a query string parameter.

 <strong>perPage</strong> `number`

 The total count of deals returned per page.
-This can be specified as a query parameter.
+This can be specified as a query string parameter.

 <strong>totalCount</strong> `number`

-Total count of the deals returned.
+Total count of the deals list the API call returned.